ailr16/yocto-workspace/readme.md

 ### Building docker image
 For any customization here is the Dockerfile.
-- After making changes in Dockefile, inside the repo directory:
+- After making changes in Dockerfile, inside the repo directory:
     ```
     docker build -t ubuntu-for-yocto .
     ```